 Çiğdem will teach a lot of Waacking basics so this class is suitable for beginners without any prior knowledge of Waacking dance.
 Though if you come with experience in Jazz or Urban dance or chose to join in those classes as well, that can be beneficial.

-If the class description above doesn't say otherwise, all of our classes are open drop in classes.
-That means you don't need to register for this class in advance.
-Just be at the studio about 15 minutes prior to the start time and sign in for the class at the front desk.
+Please register for this class in our class calendar.
+Here you can book specific dates and you can also pay online.
+If you are a contract member of motion*s the booking is free of charge for you.
+Be at the studio about 15 minutes prior to the start time and sign in for the class at the front desk.
 More questions you might have you'll find answers to in our FAQ.

 This post is also available in: Deutsch